techjoomla/docs.github.io/_posts/2017-01-17-com-api-plugin-development.md

 # Writing your own API Plugin

-Each resorce can support the GET, POST and DELETE operations.
+Each resource supports the GET, POST and DELETE operations.
 These are exposed by creating methods of the same name, i.e. `get()` `post()` and `delete()` in each of the resources.
 If a resouce URL is accessed via HTTP POST, the post() method is called, and similarly for the rest.

 ## API plugin file structure
 * language/en-GB - Resource folder having resource file, keep name same as plugin name.